 RSE is a whole school issue.
 All teachers have a responsibility of care; as well as fostering academic progress they should actively contribute to the guardianship and guidance of the physical, moral and spiritual well-being of their pupils.
 Teachers will be expected to teach RSE in accordance with the Catholic Ethos of the school.
 Appropriate training will be made available for all staff teaching RSE.
+All

-All staff have been included in the development of this policy and all staff should be aware of the policy and how it relates to them.
+&lt;sup>5 CES Checklist for External Speakers to Schools, 2016 staff have been included in the development of this policy and all staff should be aware of the policy and how it relates to them.